The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Constraints and Comparison of CSM in 2003fg-like SNe Ia

 The existing sample of early-time bump SNe\,Ia all have CSM mass estimates of order $10^{-2}$ to 10$^{-3}$ $M_\odot$.
 SN~2022ilv \citep{Srivastav23a} had an estimated $M_\mathrm{CSM} \simeq 10^{-2}$ to 10$^{-3}$ $M_{\odot}$ of material, while SN~2022ywc had $0.050 \pm 0.006 M_{\odot}$ \citep[which had a much stronger and longer-duration bump;][]{Srivastav23b}.
 SN~2021zny had a best-fit 0.04 $M_{\odot}$ of material \citep{Dimitriadis23}.
 Our best-fit CSM mass is fully consistent with the mass range from these previous analyses (Figure \ref{fig:csm_ej_comp}).

-Of these early-time bump SNe, only SN~2022ywc has been fit with the \texttt{MOSFiT} CSM$+$Ni model.
+Of these early-time bump SNe, only SNe~2022ywc and 2022vqz \citep{Xi24}, both 2002es-like SNe, have been fit with the \texttt{MOSFiT} CSM$+$Ni model.
 Overall, while SN~2022ywc has a much stronger shock-cooling signature than 2021qvo, reaching an absolute magnitude of $\sim -19$ in the ATLAS $o$ band, we find that the physical parameters of SN~2021qvo are broadly consistent within the uncertainties.
 Specifically, our ejecta mass, $\sim 0.74 M_{\odot}$, is $\sim$2.7$\sigma$ lower than SN~2022ywc ($\sim1.24 M_{\odot}$), while our explosion energy is consistent within 1$\sigma$.
 The CSM density is somewhat higher but just at $\sim$1.2$\sigma$ significance; we emphasize that our measurement from SN~2021qvo is extremely uncertain.
 The best-fit CSM radius in SN~2021qvo is also consistent with SN~2022ywc and it is degenerate with CSM mass and density.
+SN~2022vqz, which has a relative bump strength that is much more consistent with SN~2021qvo, also has CSM masses that are consistent with SN~2021qvo within the uncertainties ($(M_{\mathrm{CSM}}/M_{\odot}) = 5.6^{+4.2}_{-1.5}\times10^{-3}$) and a slightly higher ejecta mass of $\sim0.87^{+0.11}_{-0.06}~M_{\odot}$.

 Previous studies have examined alternative explanations for early-time excesses, including bumps, in SNe\,Ia.
 These models include surface He-detonations \citep[e.g.,][]{Maeda_2018, Polin_2019}, surface $^{56}$Ni mixing \citep[e.g.,][]{Piro_2016, Magee20a}, and non-degenerate companion interaction \citep[e.g.,][]{Kasen_2010, Maeda_2014}.
-However, each of these models has challenges to explain the observations, in particular, the blue UV colors and observed occurrences \citep[see][for further discussion]{Hoogendam_2024}.
+However, each of these models has challenges to explain the observations, in particular, the blue UV colors and occurrence rates \citep[see][for further discussion]{Hoogendam_2024}.
 To date, the existing 2003fg-like events with observed light-curve bumps paint a consistent picture of CSM around their progenitor systems, with future statistical samples and fitting methods \citep[e.g.,][]{Sarin24} likely to enable additional tests of this model.